MediaArea/RAWcooked/Doc/Case_study.md

 8 threads
 Ubuntu 18.04 LTS

 When encoding 2K RGB we generally reach between 3 and 10 frames per second (fps) from FFmpeg encoding on the lower machine.
 Now running 4K scans it's generally 1 fps or less.
+These figures can be impacted by the quantity of parellel processes running at any one time.

+Between Febraury 2023 and February 2024 the BFI encoded 1020 DPX sequences to FFV1 Matroska.
+A Python script was written to capture certain data about these muxed files, including sequence pixel size, colourspace, bits, and byte size of the image sequence and completed FFV1 Matroska.
+We captured the following data:
+* 140 of the 1020 were 2K or smaller / 880 4K or larger
+* 222 were Luma Y / 798 were RGB
+* 143 were 10-bit / 279 12-bit / 598 16-bit
+* The largest reduction in size of any FFV1 from the DPX was 88%
+* The smallest reduction was just .3%
+* The largest reductions were from sequences both 10/12-bit, with RGB colorspace that had black and white filters applied
+* The smallest reductions were from RGB and Y-Luma 16-bit image sequences scanned full frame
+* Across all 1020 muxed sequences the average size reduction was 71%

+Total time taken for the RAWcooked muxing start to finish was captured for a small group of sequences, and showed an average of 24 hours per sequence.
+All sequences MKV durations were between 5 and 10 minutes, with some taking just 7 hours to 46 hours.
+There appears to be no cause for this and so must deduce that network activity and amount of parallel processes (unknown) would have impacted these.

 ## <a name="assessment">Image sequence assessment</a>